recomputation/website/source/cp2013/ABGL.markdown

     vagrant up --no-provision

+Note that the experiments in this box use a work queueing system that will run the experiments asynchronously.
+This means that "vagrant up" will return, but the experiments will still be running.
+You need to verify yourself that the experiments have finished before shutting down the virtual machine.

 # Security Warning

 There are inevitable security risks in running any executable and/or virtual machine downloaded from the internet.
 You should take appropriate precautions.